FLMNH-MGCL/spesql/docs/development/ServerRoutes.md

 This will overview the routes utilized for client -> server interactions.
 This document is subject to change, and this blurb will be removed when I have reached a desired amount of consistency.
 This was a learning experience for me, and there can definitely be improvements in consistency when it comes to how response objects look.
 For example, you'll see some responses with `err` vs `error` or having `data` contain either error messages or success messages, and responses not using status codes.
 I will be converting all of these over to a new standard while writing the documentation.

+See <a href="https://github.com/FLMNH-MGCL/spesql/blob/main/docs/development/SpecimenDefinition.md"> definition</a> of what a specimen object looks like.

 ### Major Routes

 #### Login